Coyote, Raven, Spider, Wendigo

 Second Six weeks: Independent writing time for program participants including two group sessions with Doreen and Peggy to support the writing process.
 This may include reading from each other’s work.

 Five projects from this program will be selected for further development including professional story editor consultations and directed actor table reads.

-Doreen Manuel is a respected Secwepemc/Ktunuxa First Nations filmmaker, as well as the Coordinator/Instructor of the Indigenous Independent Digital Filmmaking program at Capilano University.
+Doreen Manuel is a respected Secwepemc/Ktunaxa First Nations filmmaker, as well as the Coordinator/Instructor of the Indigenous Independent Digital Filmmaking program at Capilano University.
 She is the sixth child of Grand Chief Dr. George Manuel and Marceline Manuel.
-Doreen is a graduate of the Aboriginal Film and Television Diploma Program at Capilano University.
-She is the recipient of the Governor General of Canada Bronze Medal Award for academic excellence for her studies in AFTP.
+Doreen is a graduate of the Aboriginal Film and Television Diploma Program at Capilano University and is the recipient of the Governor General of Canada Bronze Medal Award for academic excellence for her studies in AFTP.
 She has an extensive background working in First Nations education and community development in both rural and urban centres.
 Doreen comes from a long line of oral historians and factual storytellers from her First Nations traditional background.
-She has experience directing for television and is currently the Canadian Correspondent for the Native Heartbeat a USA Native American news magazine program and she is the owner operator of Running Wolf Productions.
+She has experience directing for television and is currently the Canadian Correspondent for the Native Heartbeat a USA Native American news magazine program.
+She owns and operates Running Wolf Productions.

 - Prepare one pdf document that includes: